steemit/devportal/_tutorials-javascript/reblogging_post.md

 description: By the end of this tutorial you should know how to reblog resteem a blog from steemit
 layout: full
 ---
-# Reblogging Post

-_By the end of this tutorial you should know how to reblog (resteem) a blog from steemit_

 This tutorial will show the method of obtaining the relevant inputs for the reblog process followed by broadcasting the info to the steem blockchain using a `demo` account on the `production server`.